Longleaf Partners Small-Cap FundLLSCX

 Fund closed to new investors since 1997.

-Longleaf Partners Small-Cap Fund seeks long-term capital growth.The Fund seeks to achieve this objective by investing primarily in a limited number of small-cap companies believed to be significantly undervalued.
+Longleaf Partners Small-Cap Fund seeks long-term capital growth.The Fund seeks to achieve this objective by investing primarily in a limited number of small-cap U.S. companies we believe to be significantly undervalued.
 Current income is not an objective.

-- Invests generally in companies with market capitalizations over $1 billion and up to market capitalizations found within small-cap indices ($6.7 billion at 12/31/11).
+- The Fund invests generally in companies with market capitalizations over $1 billion and up to market capitalizations found within small-cap indices.

 - Southeastern employees, related parties, and Longleaf trustees are the largest shareholder group with a collective investment of over $250 million.